 A nodule is often felt on examination at the base of the finger which moves with finger movement.

-An ultrasound scan often shows the area of tendon irritation as it moves within its pulley or tunnel if the diagnosis is not clear.
+An ultrasound scan often shows the area of tendon irritation as it moves within its pulley or tunnel, if the diagnosis is not clear.
 There is often some thickening of the pulley and tendon inflammation visible on the ultrasound scan.

 Trigger Finger Treatments

-Babies that are affected have a 90% chance of improvement within a year, however if persistent, surgery is advised to avoid long term injury to the joint.
+Children with this condition have a 90% chance of improvement within a year, however if persistent, surgery is advised to avoid long term growth problem and injury to the joint.

 Steroid injection can improve the symptoms permanently by reducing the inflammation and swelling around the tendon (70% success rate) followed by some hand therapy.
-Steroid injection can be repeated, however, surgery is advised if there are any complications or if there has been short term improvement following the treatment.
+Steroid injection can be repeated, however, surgery is advised if there are any complications from the steroid injection or if there has been short term improvement following the treatment.

 Risks of steroid injection include infection, failure to resolve the symptoms (30%), fat necrosis (the fat under the skin can disappear permanently), skin depigmentation (skin can become permanently white around the site of injection), poor diabetic control for up to 2 weeks.

-Surgery is indicated if the finger is in a permanently flexed position or if non-operative treatment has not been successful.
+Surgery is indicated if the finger is in a permanently flexed position or if non-operative treatment have been unsuccessful.

 Surgery is performed under local anaesthetic as a day case.
 A tourniquet is applied in the upper arm to stop the blood flow to the hand for the duration of the procedure (to reduce the bleeding).
 A small incision is made on the palm of the hand at the base of the finger (or thumb).

 While protecting the blood vessels and the nerves the tight tunnel (A1 pulley) is released.
 This allows the tendon to move freely without triggering.
 The procedure takes 10 minutes on average.
-It is a relatively minor procedure taking approximately 10 minutes on average.
 A bulky dressing is applied to protect the wound.